odoo/documentation/content/applications/finance/accounting/bank/bank_synchronization.rst

 How can I update my bank credentials?
 -------------------------------------

-You can update your credentials by going to :menuselection:`Accounting Dashboard --> Configuration --> Accounting: Online Synchronization`,open the connection you want to update your credentials and click on the :guilabel:`Update Credentials` button.
+To update your credentials, activate the :ref:`developer mode <developer-mode>` and go to :menuselection:`Accounting --> Configuration --> Online Synchronization`.
+Open the connection you want to update your credentials and click the :guilabel:`Update Credentials` button.

 .. toctree::
    :titlesonly: